jac18281828/ethstoredelegate/README.md

 # Foundry and Store

-A simple working Smart Contract (Ethereum) using Foundary and Docker
+A simple working Smart Contract (Ethereum) using Foundry and Docker